 IntPhys: A Benchmark for Visual Intuitive Physics Reasoning¶

 In order to reach human performance on complex visual tasks, artificial systems need to incorporate a significant amount of understanding of the world in terms of macroscopic objects, movements, forces, etc. This raises the challenge of how to evaluate intuitive physics in such artificial systems, especially if these systems are not constructed directly with intuitive physics as an objective function (unsupervised or weakly supervised learning).
-Drawing inspiration from research in developmental psychology, this benchmark is to provide a diagnostic test for increasingly difficult aspects of intuitive physics.
+Drawing inspiration from research in developmental psychology, this benchmark provides a set of diagnostic tests for increasingly difficult aspects of intuitive physics.

 The intphys benchmark can be applied to any vision system, engineered, or trained, provided it can output a scalar when presented with a video clip, which should correspond to how physically plausible the video clip is.
 Our test set contains well matched videos of possible versus impossible events, and the metric consists in measuring how well the vision system can tell apart the possible from the impossible events..